Natural Hair Discrimination In Medicine: 3 Ways Residency Programs can support applicants

 3 Ways Programs Can Support

 So how can these residency programs embrace natural hair and cultural headwear?
 As someone who has been frontline advocate on this issue for some time, I recommend the following, inclusive acknowledgments:

-To combat natural hair and cultural headwear discrimination at large, we must embrace sustainable policy among medical education stakeholders such as the Association of American Medical Colleges (AAMC), and American Medical Association (AMA).
+To combat natural hair and cultural headwear discrimination at large, we must embrace sustainable policy among medical education stakeholders.
 Passage of these policies not only protects medical students and trainees, but also creates a more inclusive physicians’ workforce that knows medicine will no longer natural hair and cultural headwear discrimination within the healthcare setting.

 How: Making statement on residency websites for applicants, setting standard policy in interview acceptance material, making diversity statement include statements support natural hair .